tosmi-gitops/onboarding/README.md

 ## Requirements considered

-1. A tenant as one to many namespaces
+1. A tenant has one to many namespaces
 2. Not all tenant namespaces are in all clusters
 3. Namespaces might have different settings per cluster e.g.